nethopper2/cloudflow/apps/ping-service/README.md

-A Kubernetes deployment that continually pings a list of URLs and exhausts prometheus ok/error metrics accordingly.
+A Kubernetes deployment that pings a list of URLs every 5 seconds exhausting prometheus ok/error metrics accordingly.

 The deployment manifest for the application is: github.com/nethopper2/cloudflow/manifests/ping-service/ping-service.yaml.

-Default URL in application manifest is for the frontend service (cloudflow/manifests/demoapp/frontend).
+Default test URL in application manifest is for the frontend service (cloudflow/manifests/demoapp/frontend).

 # Build
 docker build -t nethopper/ping-service .
 docker push nethopper/ping-service:latest

 ## unit test in docker